Top 10 Best Sites

-Consider this: About 8,000 dating sites exist, more than 49 million people have tried online dating, 66% of people have dated someone they met online, and 37% of relationships and marriages begin online.
+Consider this: About 8,000 dating sites exist, and more than 49 million Americans have tried online dating, but not all of them have met with success.
+Only 66% of people have dated someone they met online, while the others swiped, matched, chatted…and left empty-handed.

-The first step to having success online is choosing the right dating site.
-You’re setting yourself up for failure from the beginning if you use a platform that can’t cater to your area, relationship needs, and appearance, personality, and lifestyle preferences.
-The best way to decide on a dating site is to read its homepage and About page as well as reviews from users and third parties (like ours).
+The first step to having romantic success online is choosing the right dating site.
+You’re setting yourself up for failure from the beginning if you use a dating platform that doesn’t cater to your relationship needs, appearance, personality, and lifestyle preferences.
+The best way to decide on an online dating site or app is to read reviews from users and third parties (like ours) and ask your single friends for recommendations.
 Below are our top three favorites:

 Match can work for anyone — no matter their age, gender, sexual orientation, location, profession, religion (or lack thereof), education, or hobbies.
 It was the first dating site ever created (circa 1995), and it’s responsible for the most romantic connections of any other dating site.